redcanaryco/atomic-red-team/execution-frameworks/Invoke-AtomicRedTeam/README.md

 We made installing Atomic Red Team extremely easy.

-Once the environment is ready, run the following PowerShell one liner as Administrator:
+Once the environment is ready, run PowerShell as an adminstrator and run the following PowerShell one liner:

-`powershell.exe "IEX (New-Object Net.WebClient).DownloadString('http://psInstall.AtomicRedTeam.com')"`
+`IEX (New-Object Net.WebClient).DownloadString('http://psInstall.AtomicRedTeam.com'); Install-AtomicRedTeam -verbose`

 [Source](install-atomicredteam.ps1)